Rogers, Arkansas

 Rogers is a city in Benton County, Arkansas, United States.
 Located in the Ozarks, it is part of the Northwest Arkansas region, one of the fastest growing metro areas in the country.
 Rogers was the location of the first Walmart store, whose corporate headquarters is located in neighboring Bentonville.
+The city was also the location of the first 7 Brew coffeehouse.
 Daisy Outdoor Products, known for its air rifles, has both its headquarters and its Airgun Museum in Rogers.
+The city houses a popular shopping center, the Pinnacle Hills Promenade, and a music venue, the Walmart AMP, that has housed performances by big-name artists and local performers.

-As of the 2010 census, the city had a population of 55,964.
-In 2019, the estimated population was 68,669, making it the sixth-most populous city in the state.
-Northwest Arkansas is ranked 109th in terms of population in the United States, with 465,776 inhabitants as of the 2010 U.S. Census.
+As of the 2020 US Census, the city had a population of 69,908.
+In 2022, the estimated population was 72,999 making it the sixth-most populous city in the state.
+Northwest Arkansas is the 98th biggest metropolitan area by population in the United States, with 576,403 inhabitants as of the 2022 U.S. Census Estimate.